We deliver thousands of babies every year and this list is a great guide on what to pack for you, your support person, and your baby.

 - Snacks and beverages (or refillable water bottle).
 Snacks like granola bars and pretzels are easy and quick.
 A refillable water bottle will help everyone stay hydrated!

 - Gum/mints.
-Mint can help relieve anxiety for both you and your partner.
+Mint can help relieve anxiety for both you and your support person.

 - Cash/credit card for vending machine.
 Money for the vending machine will come in handy if you run out of snacks.

 - Phone and charger (with extra long cord).
-Your partner will also need a fully-charged phone to communicate with loved ones.
+Your support person will also need a fully-charged phone to communicate with loved ones.

 - Change of clothes.
-A change of clothes and pajamas for your partner will help with an overnight stay.
+A change of clothes and pajamas for your support person will help with an overnight stay.